Name: Asghar Farhadi

 Films include: The Salesman, The Past, A Separation, About Elly, Fireworks Wednesday, Beautiful City, Dancing in the Dust.

-Accolades: The Academy Award and the Golden Globe for Best Foreign Language Film for A Separation in 2012, Best Screenplay at Cannes for The Salesman in 2016, the Silver Bear for Best Director for About Elly in 2009, among many others.
+Accolades: Academy Award for Best Foreign Language Film for A Salesman in 2017, Academy Award and the Golden Globe for Best Foreign Language Film for A Separation in 2012, Best Screenplay at Cannes for The Salesman in 2016, the Silver Bear for Best Director for About Elly in 2009, among many others.

 Contemporaries: Fellow filmmakers of the so-called third generation of the Iranian new wave like Rafi Pitts, Mohammad Rasoulof, Marziyeh Meshkini, Maziar Miri, Bahman Ghobadi and Samira Makhmalbaf.